Theology (also see REL crses) (THE)

 THE 392 Directed Readings in Theology (3 credits)

 A study of significant themes or issues in Theology or Religious Studies under the direction of faculty in the department.
 Frequent consultations and written reports are required.
 Prior written permission of the instructor and approval from the chair is required.
-Does not fulfill the Theology/Religious studies GEP.

-Attributes: Undergraduate
+Attributes: CCC: Theology, Undergraduate

 THE 470 Special Topics in Theology (3 credits)